 There’s nothing like going back to Paris after a 48-hour adventure in Morocco…

 …I doubt I would have even noticed, if not for having just been there, this billboard the Paris metro, shouting Become a LANDOWNER in MOROCCO!!
 Apartments from 24,000 euros, villas from 100,000 Euros.
-I guess that Morocco is to Parisians as Tempe AZ is to Detroiters.
+I guess that Morocco is to Parisians as Santa Fe, NM is to us Long Islanders.

 After Morocco, all there was left to do in Paris except to make the long good-bye …